CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 - The development or staging branch (`dev`) represents changes that get deployed to the staging or development network and thoroughly tested.
 - Private or working branches that originate from the `dev` branch are where operators perform their work.
 A branch usually represents a change or set of changes for a common purpose.
 For example, a branch to track changes for each change request ticket maps nicely onto existing change control workflows.
 These branches are merged back into the `dev` branch after the work is completed.

-Example Workflow Guidelines:
+Example workflow guidelines:

 - All operators must have access to a development environment where they can stand up their own private versions of the network simulation to perform their work and local unit testing.
 - (optional) Operators can develop test scripts for their CI testing phase to check specific changes.
 - All operators start work (clone) from the `dev` branch.
-- All operators perform all of their own work in their private or working branch.
+- All operators perform all their own work in their private or working branch.
 - After operators complete their changes, their working branch is merged into the `dev` branch.
 - After a merge to `dev`, the CI pipeline runs to build, deploy, and test the network based on the current code in the `dev` branch (now with the changes from the merge).
 - Only after the CI pipeline succeeds and all testing passes can `dev` be merged into the `master` branch.